 Once your brand has become closer to your customers, you should think about ways to increase loyalty.
 Old-fashioned plastic cards for regular customers no longer work the way they used to.

 Now, to stand out from the crowd you need to offer your customers a unique experience.
-For example, Charlotte Russe and Mango provide customers with special offers available for mobile audiences only.
+For example, Victoria’s Secret, Charlotte Russe, and Mango provide customers with special offers available for mobile audiences only.

 Luxury fashion brands are the most focused on brand awareness when creating their own mobile apps.
 On a mobile platform, you can create “shareable” and “shoppable” content.
 We know that it’s not that easy to make users share your items.